gavinlaking/vedeu/docs/events/movement.md

 ## Movement Events

+Note: 'name' is a Symbol unless mentioned otherwise.

 ### :_cursor_origin_
 This event moves the cursor to the interface origin; the top left corner of the named interface.